All Episodes

 And we are leaving it awfully late in states like California.

-It's virtually impos it would be impossible now for a small government party, a genuine small government party, to get elected in the state of California.
+It would be impossible now for a small government party, a genuine small government party, to get elected in the state of California.

 And that is why it is important to take action.

-The uh state and local workforce has expanded six times faster than the general population since nineteen fifty, and it's still not enough for these guys.
+The state and local workforce has expanded six times faster than the general population since 1950.

-They still want more regulators, more bureaucrats, more agencies of this, more departments of that, more bureaus of compliance, micro regulating every aspect of your life.
+They still want more regulators, more bureaucrats, more agencies of this, more departments of that, more bureaus of compliance, micro-regulating every aspect of your life.

-This is this we are getting near the last chance.
+We are getting near the last chance.

 We are in the 11th hour.